Cosmo-Tech/terraform-tenant/README.md

         * *kube_namespace* = create tenant namespace
         * *storage* = **[temporary]** dynamically create persistence storage for charts requiring it
 * Terraform **state**
-    * The state is stored beside the cluster Terraform state, in the current cloud s3/blob storage service (generally called "cosmotech-states" or "cosmotechstates", depending on what the cloud provider allows in naming convention)
+    * The state is stored beside the cluster Terraform state, in the current cloud s3/blob storage service (generally called `cosmotech-states` or `cosmotechstates`, depending on what the cloud provider allows in naming convention)
 * File **backend.tf**
-    * dynamically created at each run of _run-terraform.sh
+    * dynamically created at each run of `_run-terraform`
     * permit to have multi-cloud compatibility with Terraform
-    * it instanciate the needed Terraform providers based on the variable "cloud_provider" from terraform.tfvars
+    * it instanciate the needed Terraform providers based on the variable `cloud_provider` from terraform.tfvars
     * this file is a workaround to avoid having unwanted variables related to cloud providers not targetted in current deployment

 <br>
 <br>